HL7/US-Core/source/pages/_includes/us-core-medicationrequest-intro.md

 **Each MedicationRequest must support:**

-1. {: .note-to-balloters}the `reported` flag signaling that information is from a secondary source such as a patient.
+1. the `reported` flag signaling that information is from a secondary source such as a patient.
-1. {: .note-to-balloters}the encounter
+1. the encounter
 1. the prescription *Sig*
 **Profile specific implementation guidance:**

-* {: .note-to-balloters}See the [Medication List Guidance] section for guidance on accessing a patient medications including over the counter (OTC) medication and other substances taken for medical and recreational use.
+* See the [Medication List Guidance] section for guidance on accessing a patient medications including over the counter (OTC) medication and other substances taken for medical and recreational use.
 *  The MedicationRequest resources can represent a medication using either a code, or reference a [Medication] resource.
     *  When referencing a Medication resource,  the resource may be [contained] or an external resource.
     *  The server application MAY choose any combination of these methods, but if an external reference to Medication is used, the server SHALL support the [`_include`] parameter for searching this element.